-Alternate clearances may be issued provided separation is assured with active ROZ airspace.
+Alternate clearances may be issued provided separation is assured with ROZ Gauntlet.

-14.4.2 Transit Coded Clearance between ROZ Gauntlet and R639
+14.4.2 Transit coded clearance between ROZ Gauntlet and R639

 Users will be issued "CLEARED GAUNTLET TRANSIT".
-This clearance allows CAS aircraft to transit between ROZ Gauntlet and R639 between the AMB240 and AMB263 radials at FL140-FL190 inclusive.
-CAS aircraft may advise APP that they are transiting between ROZ Gauntlet and R639 with a broadcast on 126.2 for information only.
+This clearance allows Gauntlet aircraft to transit between ROZ Gauntlet and R639 between the AMB240 and AMB263 radials at FL140-FL190 inclusive.
+Gauntlet aircraft may advise APP that they are transiting between ROZ Gauntlet and R639 with a broadcast on 126.2 for information only.
 APP will not acknowledge this transmission.

-14.5 Deconfliction Procedures Between CAS Participants and Military Aircraft
+14.5 Deconfliction procedures between Gauntlet participants and Military Aircraft